Aslarex/bun-curl2/README.md

 - **Proxy Support:**
   Easily proxy the requests by providing it.
-  Supported formats:
+  Supported formats (all of them can have protocol optionally as a prefix):
    - ip:port
    - ip:port:user:pass
    - user:pass@ip:port
-  all of the formats can have protocol optionally as a prefix.

 - **Custom Headers & Body:**
   Pass headers and request body (as a string or object).
 BunCurl2 automatically sets the appropriate `Content-Type` if not provided in headers.